 In your work as a writer, have you ever succumbed to the pity party?
 Why am I laboring away at something only a handful of people will ever read?
 Why am I spending all my time on something no one else cares about?

 If you’ve been doing it long enough, you’ll have had those moments of doubt.
 My intention with this article is to provide help and inspiration to push through those barriers and restoke the fires of determined storytelling.

 What I found in my forays for fuel to ignite that flame met—and exceeded—my expectations, reaffirming one of the fundamental truths I hold most dear: there is extraordinary power in story.

 6 Inspiring TED Talks for Writers

 A favorite resource of mine when looking for inspiration is TED Talk territory.
 There’s a wide variety to choose from, they’re short, full of provocative viewpoints and stimulating ideas.

-I perused the offerings pertaining to story this week and chose six TED Talks for writers, presentations worth watching when you need a boost or a reminder about why you’re doing this.
+I perused the offerings pertaining to story this week and chose six TED Talks for writers.
+These presentations offer advice to writers that is worth watching.
+Turn to them when you need a boost, or a reminder about why you’re doing this.

 1. The Mystery Box

 J.J.
 Abrams, creator of Lost and producer of countless major motion pictures, presents a wonderful tribute to his grandfather and teaches us a lot about creating compelling stories at the same time.
 He speaks about his childhood obsession with magic, and the magic shop he used to visit in his youth.